Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Could the concept be written and brought to life?

-Even though a concept might work, the story is the substance.
+Even though a concept might work and the necessity is there, the story is the substance.
 Anybody can come up with an idea, but writing the story is an altogether different execution.

 Simply, the words on a plaque can sometimes be all there is to remember a forgotten chapter in history.
-Therefore, if an idea cannot be articulated in full spirit, the marker's concept or idea is scrapped.
+Therefore, if an idea could not be articulated in full spirit, the marker's concept or idea was scrapped.

 Basically ...